dylanroscover/Embody/README.md

 	- Initialize/Update
 	- Open the custom pars as a floating panel window (Pars)

-- `t - t` : Add an externalization tag automatically based on the current op selected (supports all COMP and saveable DAT operators).
+- `y - y` : Add an externalization tag automatically based on the current op selected (supports all COMP and saveable DAT operators).

-- `ctrl - alt - n` : Add a 'no children' tag automatically based on the current op selected (supports COMP operators only).

 - `ctrl - alt - u` : Initialize/update.
 If Embody is not enabled, will initialize so any detected tags become externalized and get saved.
 If it is enabled, will update so any detected changes ('dirty' COMPs) are saved out.